crenaz/agustincrespo/src/pages/blog/microservices.md

 image: "/images/pic05.jpg"
 ---

-The Module Federation plugin for Webpack 5, permits the implementation of architecture patterns that I've
+The Module Federation plugin for Webpack 5, permits the implementation of architecture patterns that I've seen previously only on the back end.
+Tools like containers and clusters, made necessary the use of multiple simultaneous systems, running on globally distributed hardware.
+Knowing about the options for upgrading and adding features through software patterns such as the side car, made me wonder if the front would catch up as well...